ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 - **Does ClickPipes AWS MSK support IAM authentication?**

-AWS MSK authentication currently only supports SASL/SCRAM-SHA-512 authentication.
+AWS MSK authentication currently only supports [SASL/SCRAM-SHA-512](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html) authentication.
 IAM authentication is coming soon.

 - **What authentication does ClickPipes support for S3 Buckets?**

-You can access public buckets with no configuration, and with protected buckets you can use IAM credentials or a role.
+You can access public buckets with no configuration, and with protected buckets you can use [IAM credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) or an [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).

 - **Does ClickPipes support continuous ingestion from object storage?**